kemalmao19/flake-darwin/README.md

-# Home Manager with Nix
+# MacOS Home Manager with Nix
 This is simple nix flake (update 08/2023)

 # Why Nix